Mixtures of Neural Network Experts with Application to Phytoplankton Flow Cytometry Data: Discussion

 There is room for further model development.
 Our method assumes clusters are Gaussian, yet cell clusters in cytograms often exhibit skewness and heavy tails.
-A Bayesian semiparametric extension may provide a better fit to the data with the added benefits of uncertainty quantification and hyperparameter tuning without resampling procedures or cross-validation.
+For this reason, it is worthwhile to explore modifications with skew Normal or skew $t$ kernels as well as nonparametric kernel specifications, such as infinite mixtures.
+In fact, a Bayesian semiparametric extension may provide a better fit to the data with the added benefits of uncertainty quantification and hyperparameter tuning without resampling procedures or cross-validation.
 Another area for future work relates to the hardware limitations of flow cytometers; the Gradients 2 dataset contains some observations which are censored at SeaFlow's measurement limits.
 Proper handling of censored data may strengthen model validity and accuracy.
+Additionally, in the oceanographic setting, the responses are trivariate, whereas, in biomedical settings, the dimension is often much larger.
+This may introduce numerical instabilities and computational bottlenecks in estimating the covariance matrix of each Gaussian mixture component.
+In these cases, sparse precision matrix estimation techniques \parencite{Meinshausen2006,Friedman2007} may be necessary.
+We also note that PCA does not induce sparsity in the original variables.
+The use of a method such as sparse PCA \parencite{Jolliffe2003,Zou2006SPCA} or group lasso \parencite{Yuan2005} may provide sparser and therefore more easily interpretable latent factors.
+Our experiment in Supplement F also hints that some latent factors may contribute to little variability in the covariate space, but predict the response data well.
+This motivates an extension of our model which learns supervised latent factors, similar in spirit to partial least squares regression \parencite{Wold2001}.
+The correlated design and the potential for bias in the lasso estimator also warrants consideration of alternative coefficient penalties, including the trace lasso \parencite{Grave2011}, adaptive lasso \parencite{Zou2006AdaLasso}, and smoothly clipped absolute deviation penalty \parencite{Fan2001}.
 Finally, it would be valuable to extend our application to a larger collection of cruise datasets exploring an even wider range of locations and times.
 Mapping the spatial distributions and average optical properties of phytoplankton regionally or globally based on \textit{in situ} data, uncovering temporal trends, and identifying the environmental conditions which are most predictive of phytoplankton behavior, are ambitious yet exciting possibilities.